Super Star Wars: Return of the Jedi: Reception

-On release, Scary Larry of GamePro gave the Super NES version a mostly negative review.
-Though he praised the musical score, he criticized the game for frustrating controls, overly easy bosses, and particularly the level designs, which he said are repetitious and mostly feel like retreads of level designs from the two previous games in the series.
-In contrast, Electronic Gaming Monthly gave it an 8 out of 10, praising it for the "excellent" graphics and the need to move carefully through the levels.
-Famicom Tsūshin scored it a 23 out of 40.
+On release, GamePro gave the Super NES version a mostly negative review.
+Though they praised the musical score, they criticized the game for frustrating controls, overly easy bosses, and particularly the level designs, which they said are repetitious and mostly feel like retreads of level designs from the two previous games in the series.
+In contrast, Electronic Gaming Monthly praised it for the "excellent" graphics and the need to move carefully through the levels.

-GamePros Coach Kyle found some flaws in the Game Boy version, such as the rudimentary backgrounds, but rated it "one of the year's most fun and challenging handheld games", particularly due to the diverse gameplay offered by the five playable characters.
-Quick-Draw McGraw gave the Game Gear similar praise in the same magazine, and said the graphics are nearly as good as the SNES version's.
+GamePro found some flaws in the Game Boy version, such as the rudimentary backgrounds, but rated it "one of the year's most fun and challenging handheld games", particularly due to the diverse gameplay offered by the five playable characters.
+GamePro gave the Game Gear similar praise, and said the graphics are nearly as good as the SNES version's.
 Power Unlimited gave the Game Boy version a score of 74% writing: "Quality game with long and difficult levels, although the overview on the small screen is sometimes lost.
 Also a challenge for the experienced platform player."